 For example, if you are trying to figure out what jobs are out there, CareerBuilder has a great resource called Career Explorer.
 This tool allows you to filter jobs based on your location, experience level, and education, which then gives you a list of jobs that you may be interested in.
 Another great tool for job seekers is LinkedIn.
 It’s important to create a LinkedIn profile even if you aren’t looking for a new job.

-If there’s one thing that you need to nail in order to find a job after college, it’s
+If there’s one thing that you need to nail to find a job after college, it’s

 You need to have a resume that truly stands out among the competition.
 To do that, you need to follow these four simple rules when crafting